cornerStone-Dev/florida_c/README.md

-# proto_gen_parsing
+# florida_c

-This will generate an .h file with prototypes for you based on all ".c" files in current directory.
-It places prototypes.h into protogen/ local directory.
+This project is a translator for a dialect of the C programming language.

-Requires local directory protogen/, gcc, make, and re2c.
+To build the project requires gcc, make, and re2c.
 If on Ubunutu intall build-essential and re2c.

 Uses lemon, but the Makefile will take care of that for you.